Don't Trust ChatGPT when Your Question is not in English: A Study of Multilingual Abilities and Types of LLMs: Categorizing Language-Dependent Tasks

-The choice of language significantly impacts the performance of different tasks~\cite{ahuja2023mega}.
-While some tasks are relatively less language-dependent, as they heavily rely on universal language elements such as symbols and notations (e.g., mathematical question solving), others exhibit significant variations in results when the language is switched due to cultural differences and linguistic properties.
-Bilingual or multilingual individuals undertaking tasks in different languages may demonstrate varying levels of consistency and performance, influenced by their fluency in the second language and the type of bilingualism they possess (coordinate or subordinate)~\cite{article}.
-Therefore, a well-defined task-oriented categorization is essential for comprehending performance disparities across different languages and analyzing multilingual abilities.
-Figure \ref{fig:categorization} provides an overview of this categorization.

-In our approach, we classify all NLP tasks into three distinct categories: reasoning, knowledge accessing and articulating.
-This division is based on the extent to which each task is influenced by the language used and the magnitude of the language's impact on task outcomes.
+We classify NLP tasks into three distinct categories: {\Reasoning}, {\KnowledgeAccess}, and {\Articulating}.
+This division is based on the extent to which performance on each task is influenced by the model's capabilities with the language used.
+Figure~\ref{fig:categorization} provides an overview of this categorization.